Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time

-In order to compute all the external cycles, one enumerates over all pairs $a,b$ of vertices that are split {\em exactly once} by the parenthesis given by $X$, summing the weight of $\pi_{ab}$ and the weight of edge $(a,b)$ in $\extDDG$.
+In order to compute all the external cycles, one enumerates over all pairs $a,b$ of vertices, summing the weight of $\pi_{ab}$ and the weight of edge $(a,b)$ in $\extDDG$.
 Since there are $O(|\partial P_R|)$ boundary vertices, there are $O(|\partial P_R|^2)$ pairs to consider.
 The minimum-weight external cycle then corresponds to the pair with minimum weight.
-By the above, this cycle can be found in $O((|\partial P_R|^2+|P_R|)\log^3 |P_R|)$ time.
+By the above, this cycle can be found in $O((|\partial P_R|^2+|P_R|)\log^2 |P_R|)$ time.

 It remains to prove the required structure of the external cycles.